IS iT organic, when it's labelled organic?

 Missing advice accompanied by the lack of understanding and knowledge about organic farming, as well as inadequate EU laws, controls and standards are the reason that conventionally produced products can access the European market as certified organic products.

-Even the best quality management cannot guarantee that an organic product really comes from organic farming.
+Even the best quality management cannot always guarantee that an organic product really comes from organic farming.

-In practical terms this means that although organic products grow on organic farmland, mainly the prescribed documentation is controlled and not the field.
+In practical terms, this means that although organic products grow on organic farmland, it is mainly the prescribed documentation that is checked and not the field or the practical production process.

 This leads to poor inspection quality.
 So, it happens again and again that organic certificates are issued for companies which do not practice organic farming, but only make it believe by documentation of something, that is not implemented in practice.